Oil for greasingolive, vegetable or sunflower oil are all fine

 Sourdough

 Wet your hands and then scoop your fingers under one quarter of the dough.
-Gently pull the dough up vertically and then fold it back onto the dough in the centre.
+Gently pull the dough up vertically and then fold it back onto itself in the centre.
 Turn the bowl a quarter turn and repeat another 3 times, i.e. until you are back to the start.
+This is the stretch and fold method.

 Lightly flour your work surface and tip your dough out onto it.

-Gently stretch the dough into a rectangle shape of about 10 x 12 inches in dimensions.
+Gently stretch the dough into a loose rectangle, about 20 cm x 25 cm

 Fold one of the long sides over into the middle and then do the same with the other side so that you have 3 layers on top of each other.